Writing to Santa

 P.S.
 Here are some things to remember:

-- Group all your family’s letters in one envelope and include additional stamps depending on the weight
+- For a family: Families that send their letters together have a better chance of being posted together!
+Group all your family’s letters in one envelope and include additional stamps depending on the weight.